snu-csl/pyrisc/README.md

 ## Prerequisites

 The PyRISC toolset requires Python version 3.6 or higher.
-In addition, the PyRISC toolset depends on Python modules such as `numpy` and `elftools`.
-These packages can be installed on Ubuntu 18.04LTS as follows:
+In addition, the PyRISC toolset depends on Python modules such as `numpy` and `pyelftools`.
+These modules can be installed on Ubuntu 18.04LTS as follows:

 ```
 $ sudo apt-get install python3-numpy python3-pyelftools